sadlerb/Sandbot/README.md

   ## Planned:

--A Command to create a poll
+- A Command to create a poll
--A search for a word or sentense on google
+- A search for a word or sentense on google
 ~~- add news api ~~
 - Allow search by category
 - Post specificly to news channel